 Meaning

-“Every therapeutic cure, and still more, any awkward attempt to show the patient the truth, tears him from the cradle of his freedom from responsibility and must therefore reckon with the most vehement resistance.” presents a viewpoint centered on wisdom.
-It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.
+The message behind “Every therapeutic cure, and still more, any awkward attempt to show the patient the truth, tears him from the cradle of his freedom from responsibility and must therefore reckon with the most vehement resistance.” revolves around wisdom.
+It suggests that wisdom grows through experience, making it relatable to many people's experiences.

 Theme